stcalica/artnet2led/README.md

 1. Check the [issues page](https://github.com/yourusername/artnet-led-controller/issues)
 2. Create a new issue with detailed information
 3. Include your network setup and WLED configuration

+***Disclaimer: Coded by a professional programmer with a lot of help from AI.
+Please review code and give a try before relying on it for any commerical applications.
+Don't blind yourself either folks.***